We’re proud of the quality of our incredible board members at Family Policy Alliance. Please read on to find out more about them.

 Dan Mellema is the chief financial officer for Focus on the Family.
 Dan has been with Focus on the Family since 1994 where he began as a junior accountant.
 He has worked in many different roles all within the finance department.
 Before coming to Focus, Dan ran his family’s construction business.

 Dan holds a bachelor’s degree in accounting from John Brown University.
 He enjoys coaching basketball, hiking and spending time with this family.
 Dan is very active in his local church and has spent many years working with youth.
-He and his wife, Sue, have three grown sons and one grandchild and reside in Colorado Springs, Colorado.
+He and his wife, Sue, have three grown sons and five grandchildren and reside in Colorado Springs, Colorado.

 Steve Taylor is a California businessman and is active in public policy issues.
 In 1987 he joined Fresh Express where he created and developed the packaged salad industry.
 He became Chairman and CEO of Fresh Express in 1993.
 After building Fresh Express to $550 million in sales, the company sold in 2001.
 Steve and partners from Fresh Express invested in a turnaround vegetable company in 2006 and started organicgirl, a company that sells organic salads, in 2007.
 He was born and raised in Salinas, California, where he attended Salinas High School (1973).
 His education continued at UC Berkeley where he received a BA in psychology in 1978, and Harvard Business School where he earned an MBA in 1985.